Alexandra Fee, Senior Academic Advisor

-Deryka Nairne advises undergraduate Criminal Justice, Information Technology, and Cybersecurity students.
+Deryka Nairne advises undergraduate students in the Accounting, Criminal Justice, Information Technology, and Cybersecurity programs.

 Deryka Nairne earned her Bachelor of Arts in Psychology at Hood College in Frederick, MD and her M.Ed. in Higher Education and Student Affairs at the University of Vermont.
 Through these places and experiences, she discovered her passion for helping students navigate their collegiate journey.
 She strongly believes in the importance of articulating and telling one’s story.
 In her free time, she enjoys leading small bible studies, reading a good book, and photography.

 Linda Walton advises undergraduate Mathematics, Education, and Fashion Marketing students.
 Linda also advises all undergraduate students in the School of Humanities and the School of Design and Visual Art.